Community-based approach addresses acute malnutrition in Somalia

 It includes home-based special feeding regimes, as well as enhanced access to oral rehydration salts and zinc, for those children suffering from diarrhoea.

 The integrated approach was launched because the nutritional status of Somalia’s children deteriorated, following drought in 2010–2011.
-It was implemented by UNICEF in partnership with Medair and PSI, supported by the Government of Japan, the European Commission - Humanitarian Aid (DG-ECHO), AusAID and the Saudi National Campaign for the Relief of the Somali People.
+It was implemented by UNICEF in partnership with Medair and PSI, supported by the European Commission’s Humanitarian Aid and Civil Protection Department (ECHO), the Government of Japan, AusAID and the Saudi National Campaign for the Relief of the Somali People.

 Aisha Mohamed and her team of 15 volunteers are a major part of the reason that mothers in Burao now know how to prevent malnutrition.
 Each member of the team is responsible for 15 households, which they visit regularly to keep an eye on younger children and on mothers, especially if they are pregnant.